zephyrproject-rtos/zephyr/doc/guides/test/sanitycheck.rst

 The sanitycheck script accepts the following optional arguments:

+  -h, --help            Show the complete and most up-to-date help message
+                        and exit.
-  -h, --help            show this help message and exit -p PLATFORM, --platform PLATFORM
+  -p PLATFORM, --platform PLATFORM
                         Platform filter for testing.
 This option may be used multiple times.
 Testcases will only be built/run on